Core-based Hierarchies for Efficient GraphRAG: Conclusion

 \section{Conclusion}

 We proved that modularity optimization is inherently unreliable on the sparse graphs typical of GraphRAG knowledge graphs, and proposed $k$-core–based heuristics that yield deterministic, size-bounded hierarchies in linear time.
 Across three datasets, three generator LLMs, and five LLM judges, our approach consistently improves comprehensiveness and diversity while reducing token usage compared to Leiden-based GraphRAG.
 Future work includes extending the framework to dynamic knowledge graphs and exploring its applicability beyond global sensemaking tasks.
+In addition, alternative edge-selection mechanisms for token-budgeted retrieval and summarization, including PageRank-based methods and approaches inspired by \cite{hossain23}, remain an interesting direction for future research.